 Interesting and Refreshing!

 This was an interesting book to read.
 It was a refreshing story line with realism, romance, and a glimpse into the human psyche of the melancholy of ageing.
-I look forward to more of David Fisher’s work!
+I look forward to more of this author’s work!

 This novel follows the outlandish fate of bored housewife Margot as her pursuit of solutions to her mid-life crisis spiral out of control.
 The story takes a while to get going but it’s an interesting read.
 At times the story could be too graphic for some readers, but the author does a good job of building the complex plot lines towards a gripping, inevitable yet surprising conclusion.
-Anyone into psychological thrillers can’t help but to enjoy Fisher’s latest offering.
+Anyone into psychological thrillers can’t help but to enjoy this book.

 By Amazon Buyer